inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Opens a file handle in a particular mode (read-only, write-only, etc).

-This instruction requires X arguments:
+This instruction requires four arguments:

 1. The register to store the file object in.
+1. The register containing the prototype to use for the resulting file object.
-2. The path to the file to open.
+1. The path to the file to open.
-3. The register containing an integer that specifies the file open mode.
+1. The register containing an integer that specifies the file open mode.

 The available file modes supported are as follows: